 While those that practice FGM may claim religious justification, there are no religious scriptures in any faith tradition that condone the practice.

 It’s hard to find words to capture how profoundly disgusting this practice is.
 This represents an extreme example, but the line of thought that women are sex machines who will hop on the nearest available penis is certainly not unique to areas that practice FGM.

 It may be dressed up more prettily and presented with a neat little bow claiming the need for modesty, yet the underlying assumption is that a woman is an irresistible draw for any man in the vicinity.
-Yet I have never heard of a cultural group that deals with this by coming up with strategies to keep men’s pants on.
+Yet I’ve never heard of a cultural group that deals with this by identifying strategies to keep men’s pants on.

 Instead, women need to be covered up and sewn up so men’s penises don’t come flying out of their pants and into the nearest hole.
 Where is the sense in that, and why isn’t anyone talking about an intervention to keep men’s penises restrained?